Prepare for MTD for Income Tax in FreeAgent

 2. Ensure that all your transactions are recorded correctly in FreeAgent

-In order to create accurate quarterly reports, FreeAgent needs to have all the details of your bank transactions, invoices, bills and out-of-pocket expenses.
+In order to create accurate quarterly reports, FreeAgent needs to have all the details of your transactions.
+This includes properties (if you have an unincorporated landlord account type), bank transactions, invoices, bills and out-of-pocket expenses.

 Bank transactions